qodo-se/open-pru/README.md

 ## Overview

-The MCU+ SDK is a dependency when building OPEN PRU projects that include code for an MCU+ core, Users can either use the Prebuilt SDK installers for specific devices or clone the MCU+ SDK repository in `C:\ti`
+The MCU+ SDK is a dependency when building OPEN PRU projects that include code for an MCU+ core.
+Users can either use the Prebuilt SDK installers for specific devices or clone the MCU+ SDK repository in `C:\ti` (Windows environment) or ${HOME}/ti (Linux environment).

 ---
 **NOTE**